ropensci/PostcodesioR/cran-comments.md

 This is a resubmission.
 In this version I have:

+* Wrapped Postcodes.io in DESCRIPTION Title in quotation marks

 * Shortened the title

 * Replaced `dontrun` with `donttest` in examples